JemRF/RF-Documentation/pages/sgateway/sgw-network.md

 When changes are Saved, some changes are quick and some require internal changes.
 For the more complex changes, there is a prompt in the upper left of the page showing about how long it will take for the change to be implemented.

-Figure 3 show the status time to complete of a network IP change.
+Figure 3 shows the status time to complete of a network IP change.

 <img src="images/sgw-network-change.png" width="425"/>

 **Figure 3  Network IP change in Progress.**

 {% include note.html content="Only one change can be made at a time.
-A change must complete (**No Message in upper left of screen**) before making an additional change."%}
+A change must be complete (**No Message in upper left of screen**) before making an additional change."%}

 Figure 4 show the Network Details using local network router to provide the network details.
 When using local dynamic network settings, the **DNS** field will show the DNS server(s) the Gateway is now using.
-It also show **Disable AP Mode** is enabled turning off the Gateways internal WiFi AP.
+It also shows **Disable AP Mode** is enabled turning off the Gateways internal WiFi AP.